 Check out our comfortable and reliable fleet

-What you need to know if you're travelling with dangerous goods
+What you need to know if you're travelling with or freighting dangerous goods

-Passenger shuttle bus from Kennedy Point to Oneroa and return
+Passenger shuttle from Kennedy Point ferry terminal to Oneroa and return

-Everything you need to know about baggage, bikes & travelling with your pets
+Everything you need to know about travelling with children, pets, bags and bikes

 In addition to the many beautiful beaches and award-winning vineyards and restaurants, Waiheke Island has many other attractions and activities that are guaranteed to keep you entertained regardless of whether you’re staying for the weekend or for a long, relaxing holiday.

-Zip along Waiheke on the Ecozip, have a go at archery or clay-bird shooting at Wild on Waiheke or jump on a horse and trek around the island with a Horse Tour.
+Zip along Waiheke on the Ecozip, have a go at archery or clay-bird shooting at Wild on Waiheke, visit the Waiheke Community Art Gallery in Oneroa or jump on a horse and trek around the island with a Horse Tour.
 There are many scenic walks on Waiheke, ranging from easy strolls to more challenging walks that require a reasonable level of fitness.

 On a Saturday head over to the Ostend's market it's a great place to see the island's colourful characters and buy local food, produce and art.